 \subsection{Dynamic TranSync model}

 \paragraph{Dynamic setting for ranking.} We will refer to the setup \eqref{eq:intro_tran_sync} as the `static' case since a single comparison graph -- which does not evolve with time -- is considered, and the same is true for the strength parameter $z^*$.
 However, in many applications, it is reasonable to assume that the latent strengths of the items will change over time and so do the comparison graphs.
-For instance, in a sport tournament, different teams or players will meet at different times and their overall strength (or abilities) can either improve (by learning new skills, for example) or deteriorate (dues to injuries, lack of motivation, etc).
+For instance, in a sport tournament, different teams or players will meet at different times and their overall strength (or abilities) can either improve (by learning new skills, for example) or deteriorate (due to injuries, lack of motivation, etc).
 Similarly, in movie recommendation systems, the evaluation from the general public that a particular film receives is likely to evolve according to time-dependent factors (date of release, change in viewer's taste etc).
 The dynamic setting extends the static one by considering a sequence of comparison graphs $G_t=([n],\calE_t)$, where the sub-index $t$ represents the time evolution.
 Moreover, the latent strength parameter of each item will be a function of $t$.

 \paragraph{Dynamic TranSync model.} In this paper, we will focus on a dynamic version of the TranSync model \cite{huang2017translation}.
-Denoting $\calT$ to be a uniform grid of $[0,1]$ of size $T+1$, we observe at each time $t \in \calT$
+Denoting $\calT$ to be a uniform grid\footnote{This is only for ease of exposition, the results hold for any discrete set of size $T+1$.} of $[0,1]$ of size $T+1$, we observe at each time $t \in \calT$

 Here $z^*_{t,i},z^*_{t,j}$ are the strength parameters of item $i$ and $j$ respectively at time $t$, and $\epsilon_{ij}(t)$ represents the noise in the data.
 Our objective is to recover the vector $z^*_t = (z^*_{t,1},\dots,z^*_{t,n})^{\top}$ up to an additive shift via the estimate $\est{z}_t$, from the observations $y_{ij}(t)$.
 In particular, we would like to establish consistency w.r.t $T$ (with $n$ fixed) in the sense that the mean squared error (MSE)